Vonage/vivid-3/libs/components/src/lib/popup/README.md

 </div>
 ```
 ## Alternate
-Use the `alternate` attribute to set the color-scheme to dark.
+Sets the color-scheme to dark or light (depending on current user's system settings).

 - Type: `boolean`
 - Default: `false`